Data Protection and GDPR

-The Data Protection Act sets out eight principles for anyone who processes personal information and includes information both held on a computer and paper-based files.
+The Data Protection Act 1998 (which remains in force until 25th May 2018) sets out eight principles for anyone who processes personal information and includes information both held on a computer and paper-based files.

 - its use is fair and lawful

 - it is to be used only for specific purposes